 Choosing appropriate geometric configurations of adjacent multiple tracks and ground-planes, varying these track widths and the Z axis gap above the ground-planes are the means by which the designer can achieve the impedance desired.

-The graph below shows a typical calculation with the impedance on the “Y” axis, and the associated line width on the “X” axis.
+The graph above shows a typical calculation with the impedance on the “Y” axis, and the associated line width on the “X” axis.
 In this case the calculation is for an edge coupled off-set strip-line.
 We have the capability to calculate the optimum construction for most types of transmission lines and impedance’s.
+Email us to find out more!